-In addition to mapping environmental accounting practices, my analysis in the present research also aimed to explore whether organisational characteristics and internal factors such as organisational culture and strategy influence the level of detail, i.e. the actual, practical application and operation of environmental management accounting.
+In addition to mapping environmental accounting practices, my analysis in the present research also aimed to explore whether organisational characteristics, internal factors such as organisational culture and organisational strategy are related to the level of detail of environmental management accounting, i.e. its actual practical application and operation.
 In this context, I formulated the following hypotheses:

-- H2.
-The organisational culture significantly impacts the level of detail of environmental management accounting. - H3.
-The organisation's strategy significantly influences the level of detail of environmental management accounting.
+H2.
+There is a statistically significant relationship between the organisational culture and the level of details in environmental management accounting.

+H3.
+There is a statistically significant relationship between the organisational strategy and the level of details in environmental management accounting.

-In order to get an accurate picture of the characteristics of the environmental accounting system actually operating in these companies and the internal factors influencing it, I conducted a questionnaire survey.
+In order to get an accurate picture of the characteristics of the environmental accounting system actually operating in the companies in question, as well as the internal factors related to it, I conducted a questionnaire survey.
 A total of 74 managers of large companies completed the questionnaire, which enabled me to conduct my analysis to test hypotheses H2 and H3 on a sample of 74 large companies.

 In my study, I first analysed the elaboration and detail of the environmental management accounting system based on the responses to the returned questionnaires.
-In this case, I also carried out a cluster analysis, on the basis of which three distinct groups (Laggards, Progressives, True Greens) emerged among the companies surveyed on the basis of the level of detail of their environmental management accounting systems.
+In this case, I also carried out a cluster analysis, on the basis of which three distinct groups (Laggards, Progressives, Active) emerged among the companies surveyed on the basis of the level of detail of their environmental management accounting systems.
 Subsequently, it was possible to test hypothesis H2, i.e. to explore the relationship between dominant organisational culture and cluster membership based on the level of detail of environmental management accounting.
-Finally, based on the results of the association study on the impact of organisational culture on environmental management accounting, I formulated the following hypothesis:
+Based on the results of the association study to explore the relationship between organizational culture and culture and environmental management accounting system, I formulated the following thesis:

 T2.
-There is a loose medium relationship between organisational culture and the level of detail/sophistication of environmental management accounting.
-The clan and hierarchy culture type positively influence the level of detail of environmental management accounting among the large manufacturing firms studied.
+There is a statistically proved relationship between organisational culture and the level of detail in environmental management accounting for the large companies under investigation.
+The clan and hierarchy culture type has a moderately strong positive relationship with the level of detail of environmental management accounting among the large manufacturing firms under study.

 Based on the results obtained, I could partially accept the H2, as there was no strong relationship between the variables in the model.
 However, the result that the clan culture type has a positive effect on the elaboration of environmental accounting supports the need for the company's full commitment, in my opinion.
 Furthermore, this result also proves that employee involvement, working as a family, and shared values and goals play a significant role in making the organisation a truly sustainable and responsible company so that, in addition to the assessment of the assets, financial and income situation, the integration of environmental aspects into the accounting information system is effectively achieved.
 As shown in this thesis's theoretical overview section, the hierarchy culture type is dominant in large organisations.
 Hence, the dominance of this culture type is not surprising in the companies studied.
 The fact that the results showed an influential positive role of hierarchy culture on the level of detail of environmental management accounting, in my opinion, highlights the relevance of regularity and accountability.
 Although the design of managerial accounting is not subject to legislation and is only informative for management, the results suggest that internal regularity and accountability are also paramount for environmental managerial accounting.

 Subsequently, the next step of my investigation was to test H3, i.e. to explore the relationship between the strategic characteristics of the organisation and the cluster affiliation based on the detail of environmental management accounting.
-First, among the strategic characteristics, I examined the role of strategic orientation in terms of its impact on environmental management accounting.
 Then, based on the results of the association study conducted, I formulated the following thesis: